Yes, Nick is one of the thousands of people who began life as a journalist and then transitioned into communications.

 Transferable skill: seeing the world from the audience’s perspective

-If I was to pin down the most transferable skill from being successful in journalism to being successful in comms consulting it is being able to view the world from the audience’s perspective.
-Corporate culture can very often get consumed by its own culture and deliver comms/marketing campaigns that satisfy the need of the internal audience.
+If I was to pin down the most transferable skill from being successful in journalism to being successful in communications consulting it is being able to view the world from the audience’s perspective.
+Corporate culture can very often get consumed by its own culture and deliver communications or marketing campaigns that satisfy the need of the internal audience.
 Being able to call this out is incredibly valuable.
 And asking the all important editorial question “Why should the audience care?” can be very powerful.

-I guess the other skill/personal quality is being able to influence people.
-I guess I’m a little old school but I do think practical experience trumps qualifications every time.
+The other skill/personal quality is being able to influence people.
+I’m a little old school but I do think practical experience trumps qualifications every time.
 A client of mine is one of the smartest marketers in the business.
 Her background was in the military.
 She is a superb leader and brilliant strategist but her paper qualifications and early working life would be classed as anything but blue chip.
 Paper qualifications rarely tell you the story of the individual!

-I’ve certainly learned a lot from some incredibly smart people and some of my current clients are truly wonderful people who are incredibly talented at what they do.
+I’ve certainly learned a lot from some incredibly smart people.
 But I wouldn’t say I’ve ever felt out of my depth.
 I guess clients employ me for my pragmatism, editorial experience, and my profound love of coaching people to become more effective story tellers and communicators.

 Most of what I do isn’t based in academia, it’s based on industry experience and common sense.

 Storytelling is one of your agency’s core services.
 In addition to that, has journalism equipped you with other specializations, such as media relations or crisis management?

 I have done a fair amount of work in crisis management.
 And there is definitely a strong crossover in the principles and practices of news gathering and crisis communications.